Marcus-idk/market-sentiment-research/docs/Test_Guide.md

 # Test Organization Guide - LLM-Optimized

+Note: For a complete inventory of all tests (files and test functions), see `docs/Test_Catalog.md`.

 ## 📝 HOW TO EXTEND THIS DOCUMENT
 - Add patterns to appropriate section
 - Format: `### PATTERN_NAME` → when to use → example